Bridgeland Stability on Threefolds -- Some Wall Crossings

 \subsection{Ingredients}

 Bridgeland's original work was motivated by Calabi-Yau threefolds and related questions in physics.
 A fundamental issue in the theory of stability conditions on threefolds is the actual construction of Bridgeland stability conditions.
-A conjectural way has been proposed in \cite{BMT14} and has been proven for $\P^3$ in \cite{MacE14}, for the smooth quadric threefold in \cite{Sch14} and for abelian threefolds in both \cite{MP13a, MP13b} and \cite{BMS14}.
-In order to do so the notion of tilt stability has been introduced in \cite{BMT14} as an intermediate notion between classical slope stability and Bridgeland stability on a smooth projective threefold $X$ over $\C$.
+A conjectural way was proposed in \cite{BMT14}, and has been proven for $\P^3$ in \cite{MacE14}, for the smooth quadric threefold in \cite{Sch14}, and for abelian threefolds in both \cite{MP13a, MP13b} and \cite{BMS14}.
+Tilt stability has been introduced in \cite{BMT14} as an intermediate notion between classical slope stability and Bridgeland stability on a smooth projective threefold $X$ over $\C$.
 The construction is analogous to Bridgeland stability on surfaces.
-The heart is a certain abelian category of two term complexes while the central charge is given by
+The heart is a certain abelian category of two term complexes defined as a tilt of $\Coh(X)$, while the central charge is given by

-where $H \in \Pic(X)$ is ample, $\alpha > 0$, $\beta \in \R$ and $\ch^{\beta} = e^{-\beta H} \cdot \ch$ is the twisted Chern character.
-More details on the construction of stability is given in Section \ref{sec:construction}.
-Many techniques that worked in the case of surfaces still apply to tilt stability.
-Bayer, Macr\`i and Toda propose that doing another tilt will lead to a Bridgeland stability condition with central charge
+where $H \in \Pic(X)$ is ample, $\alpha > 0$, $\beta \in \R$, and $\ch^{\beta} = e^{-\beta H} \cdot \ch$ is the twisted Chern character.
+More details on the construction is given in Section \ref{sec:construction}.
+Many techniques from the surfaces case still apply to tilt stability.
+Bayer, Macr\`i, and Toda propose that doing another tilt and choosing $s > 0$ will lead to a Bridgeland stability condition with central charge